-After deciding when the best time is to visit based on the weather, you are probably wonder what to do in Ketchikan?
+After deciding when the best time is to visit based on the weather, you are probably wonder what to do in Ketchikan as an Alaskan cruise excursion?
 This beautiful coastal town is home to a plethora of Ketchikan activities that vary in time from a couple of minutes to a full-day excursion.
 Further, some of these things to do in Ketchikan are completely free, while other, more-intensive Ketchikan attractions may cost you a bit.

 Misty Fjords National Monument

 Any nature-lover will fall in love with one of the best things to do in Ketchikan-- Misty Fjords National Monument!